 The CDC provides an On/Off Campus Recruiting Program for graduating seniors to interview for career opportunities with area employers.
 We also have an online job posting and job search information site, College Central, which students can access 24 hours a day at www.collegecentral.com/wcsu.

 The CDC hosts a major Career Fair each year that provides job opportunities for full-time, part-time, and summer employment as well as co-ops and internships.
-We also host a number of special workshops on resume writing, interviewing, job search strategies, as well as resume critique sessions to help you with your job search.
+We also host a number of special workshops on resume writing, interviewing and job search strategies, as well as resume critique sessions to help students with their job search.

 The CDC is located on the second floor of the Student Center on the Midtown campus, Room 227.
 “Drop-in hours” are offered several days a week.
 Further information is available on the CDC website: wcsu.edu/cdc or by calling the office at (203) 837-8263.

 The Health Service office, located in front of Litchfield Hall, provides full-time students with primary care and health education on a year-round basis.
-It is staffed by a doctor, two nurse practitioners, and a secretary.
-Office hours are 8 a.m. – 4 p.m., Monday through Friday.
+It is staffed by a doctor, one nurse practitioner and a secretary.
+Office hours are 8 a.m. to 4 p.m., Monday through Friday.
 Appointments are required for non-emergencies.
-Changes in hours are reported to the Dean of Student Affairs, University Police, and Office of Residence Life.
+Changes in hours are reported to the Dean of Student Affairs, University Police and Office of Residence Life.

 In the event a student is treated in Health Service during office hours and becomes incapacitated by illness or injury and needs to be transported by ambulance, or needs someone to assist following discharge, the medical staff will offer to contact an individual with consent from the student.

 State of Connecticut law requires all matriculated students (full-time and part-time) to provide proof of the following immunizations.
 WCSU recommends all students complete the Connecticut State University Student Health Service Form available at www.wcsu.edu/onlineforms.asp.